lamlam09/Tidyset-week4/README.md

 # Tidyset-week4

+This project includes 4 different files:
+README.md, codebook.md, run_analysis.R, tidy_data.txt

-First, download and unzip the data file into your R working directory.
+I. download and unzip the data file into R working directory.
-Second, download the R source code into your R working directory.
+II. download the R source code into your R working directory.
-Finally, execute R source code to generate tidy data file.
+III, execute R source code to generate tidy data file.

 Data description
 The variables in the data X are sensor signals measured with waist-mounted smartphone from 30 subjects.
 The variable in the data Y indicates activity type the subjects performed during recording.